 Dig a hole 12 inches to 18 inches deep in front of your door so you can sit down and take off your boots.
+Do not slip into this pit!

-Bring a brush or light towel to get rid of stray snow inside your tent before it melts.
+Bring a small, light brush to get rid of stray snow inside your tent before it melts and to get the snow off your boots and clothing for the night.